sviete/AIS-webcmd/HELP.md

-# AIS Commander v15.9.8
+# AIS Commander

-**AIS Commander** is a file manager for the web.
-It includes a command-line console and a text editor.
-Cloud Commander helps you manage your server and work with files, directories and programs in a web browser from any computer, mobile or tablet.
+**AIS Commander** is a web app file manager.
+It includes a text viewer and editor.
+AIS Commander helps you manage your server and work with files, directories in a web browser from any computer, mobile or tablet.

 ## Hot keys